rmwenzel/disaster_response/README.md

     - To run the ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

-2. Run the following command in the app's directory to run the web app.
+2. Run the following command in the `app` directory to run the web app.
     `python run.py`

 3. Go to `http://0.0.0.0:3001/` to use the web app